Itinerary

 Build in time buffers.
 Schedule 45-60 minutes between a flight landing and the first meeting.
 Airport delays, bag claim, and ground transport eat time that an aggressive schedule can't absorb.

 Share the itinerary with stakeholders.
-Forward the trip plan to your manager, the executive assistant who handles your calendar, and the corporate travel management team.
+Forward the trip plan to your manager, the executive assistant who handles your calendar, and the corporate travel team.
 Shared visibility prevents scheduling conflicts and enables duty-of-care coverage.

 Add loyalty program numbers to every segment.
 Points and status credits post automatically when loyalty numbers appear in the PNR.
 Manually adding them after the trip is time-consuming and frequently forgotten.